yiw0104/yiw0104.github.io/_pages/about.md

   - /about.html
 ---

-I am a [postdoc](https://prcstl.wustl.edu/people/yi-wang/) at the Brown School of Social Work at Washington University in St. Louis.
+I am a [postdoctoral research associate](https://prcstl.wustl.edu/people/yi-wang/) at the Brown School of Social Work at Washington University in St. Louis.
 I am also a research associate on the [Evicted in Oregon](https://www.evictedinoregon.com) project at Portland State University.

 I received my Ph.D. in Public Affairs with a minor in Population Studies from the University of Minnesota in 2023.
 Before coming to the United States, I earned my master’s degree in urban planning from Tsinghua University, China.